“The essence of drawing is the line exploring space.” – Andy Goldsworthy

 Rhythm and Spacing Lessons

 Empty space teaches just as much as filled space does, and abstract art makes that truth impossible to ignore.
 Lines congregate and then disperse.
 Patterns grow dense and then open up into breathing room.
 Proportion emerges from that contrast — from the push and pull between presence and absence on the page.
+The white of the paper is never empty; it is doing work.

 Mathematical Beauty